 Keeping in mind your goal of drug abstinence, an article on Psychology Today, “5 Ways to Stay Sober While Traveling,” suggests picking destinations wisely with a support group.

 One way to travel and ensure sobriety is by utilizing a sober tour.
 These tours offered throughout the year for various destinations consist of alcohol-free activities and cruises.
-For more information about a sober tour, click here.

 Remember, traveling can be the right experience to placing your new recovery in perspective.
 Just like visiting a foreign city, it’s a new journey, but the experience will last a lifetime.